smstaneva/EventDM/README.md

 # EventDM Repository

-This repository contains a collection of HTML and CSS files for a web development project.
-The project has its own folder with an index.html file, CSS stylesheets, and any relevant images or assets.
+This repository contains a collection of HTML files for a web development project.

 The project is designed to showcase various HTML and CSS techniques.